bufbuild-ru/docs/docs/bsr/module/publish/index.md

 The BSR evaluates the incoming commit against all existing module labels, with the following results:

 - When all target labels are new:
-  - Can't squash—nothing to squash into
+  - Can't squash — nothing to squash into
   - Creates a single commit and appends it to each label
 - When all target labels already exist:
-  - Checks if all the labels share the same commit as `HEAD`—if so it compares it against the incoming content
+  - Checks if all the labels share the same commit as `HEAD` — if so it compares it against the incoming content
   - If the common `HEAD` matches with the incoming content, the commit is squashed _for those labels_
 - When there is a mix of new and existing target labels:
-  - Checks if all existing labels share the same commit as `HEAD`—if so it compares it against the incoming content
+  - Checks if all existing labels share the same commit as `HEAD` — if so it compares it against the incoming content
   - If the common `HEAD` matches with the incoming content, the commit is squashed _for the existing labels_
   - The commit is appended to the _new labels_